SecludIT/Nagios-AWS-Plugins/README.md

 This is a ruby script that retrieve metrics from Amazon Web Service EC2, ELB or RDS using Amazon CloudWatch API (supports all AWS region).
 The Amazon credentials (Access Key ID and Secret Access Key) are read from an encrypted file.

-NB: Amazon CloudWatch Namespaces, Dimensions, and Metrics Reference: http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html
+NB: AWS CloudWatch Namespaces, Dimensions, and Metrics Reference: http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html

-####  CHANGELOG  ####
-##  1.0.0
+## Dependency Notice

-  - Initial import the Nagios AWS CloudWatch plugin from SecludIT repository (SVN Rev 6433)
+Currently, these Nagios plugins depend on:
+- Ruby version >= 1.8.7
+- Fog gem version >= 1.25.0

 ## Contributing